 - We seek to place Volunteers in organizations that are not otherwise able to afford a full-time staff person in the position and therefore the Volunteer position does not displace, duplicate or compete with a regular, full-time, compensated employee.

-- We seek placements that are on a journey of becoming anti-racist and include sexual orientation and gender identity in their anti-discrimination policies.
+- We seek placements that are on a journey of becoming anti-racist/anti-oppression, and include sexual orientation and gender identity in their anti-discrimination policies.

 - We look for the representation of people of color in supervisory and other leadership positions.

 - We look for agencies where the staff composition reflects the client base and community served and where there are opportunities for people from the community or former clients to work in the agency.